Freshwater aquarium

 Freshwater fish may be either coldwater or tropical species.
 Although freshwater aquariums can be set up as community tanks, coldwater and tropical fish are generally not mixed due to incompatibilities in temperature requirements.
 Coldwater aquariums house goldfish and other species that do not require a heating apparatus.
 Warmer temperatures would actually increase their metabolism and shorten their lifespan.
-For a tropical fish tank, maintaining a warm environmental temperature ranging between 75 and 86 F enables different tropical fish to thrive at different temperatures.
+For a tropical fish tank, maintaining a warm environmental temperature ranging between 24 and 27 °C enables different tropical fish to thrive at different temperatures.

 Aquarium substrate usually consists of sand or gravel.
 Aquarium substrate is important for the fish's health and replicating their natural environment.
 Aquarium decoration can consist of live or plastic plants, driftwood, rocks, and a variety of commercially made plastic sculptures.
 Though rocks and plants have more practical purposes for the health of the fish and the water quality.
 The smallest aquariums are fish bowls, but these are not recommended for most fish as they are generally too small, tend to stunt fish growth, and may lead to eventual death.